ethankennerly/SpriteBuilder-Reader-js/README.md

 SpriteBuilder-Reader-js
 =======================

-Upgrade JavaScript CCBI reader from version 5 to version 10, SpriteBuilder format compatible with Cocos2d 2.2.2.
+Upgrade JavaScript CCBI reader from version 5 to version 10, SpriteBuilder format only compatible with Cocos2d-js 2.2.2.

 Ethan Kennerly